-A desire for rapid development-a sense of urgency-is shared by most firms and projects in a competitive marketplace, but most efforts to reduce project duration are reactive, utilizing overtime hours or work speedup (e.g., work faster, skip steps, set aggressive deadlines).
-All these reactive efforts have real costs due to burnout and fatigue [32].
-Adding personnel for speedup is of little interest in software development because of the wisdom gained long ago from the seminal Brooks's law-"adding manpower to a late software project makes it later" [4, p.
-25].
-Rather than reactive tactics, proper time-to-market reduction requires a deliberate design around the objective of speed that is based on high awareness of achieving this goal within the existing development team [32, 37, 40].
+A desire for rapid development - a sense of urgency - is shared by most firms and projects in a competitive marketplace, but most efforts to reduce project duration are reactive, utilizing overtime hours or work speed-up (e.g., work faster, skip steps, set aggressive deadlines).
+All these reactive efforts have real costs due to burnout and fatigue [33].
+Adding personnel for speed-up is of little interest in software because of the wisdom gained long ago from the seminal Brooks' Law [4] - "adding manpower to a late software project makes it later."
+Rather than reactive tactics, proper time-to-market reduction requires a deliberate design around the objective of speed that is based on high awareness of achieving this goal within the development team [33, 37, 40].

-The first well-documented global software team specifically set up to take advantage of FTS was at IBM in the mid-1990s [6].
-This team was set up from inception to employ FTS, spread out across five sites around the globe.
+The first well-documented global software team specifically set up to take advantage of FTS was at IBM in the mid-1990s [7].
+This team was set up from inception to employ FTS, spread out across 5 sites around the globe.
 However, FTS was unsuccessful.
 It was uncommon to move the software artifacts daily as had been hoped.
-Finally, management decided to abandon the effort of frequent daily handoffs (tight coupling) and to reduce collaboration between the sites to the loose coupling that is common in the majority of today's global collaborations.
+Finally, the decision was made that the effort of frequent daily hand-offs (tight coupling) was to be abandoned and collaboration between the sites was reduced to the loose coupling that is common in the vast majority of today's global collaborations.

-The first researchers to examine FTS were Gorton et al. [18].
-They conducted a series of small controlled experiments in the mid-1990s but did not continue their line of inquiry beyond this.
-Cameron [5] claimed some limited FTS success at the global American firm EDS (now Hewlett-Packard) but did not continue his efforts either.
+The first researchers to examine FTS were Hawryszkiewycz, Gorton, and colleagues.
+They conducted a series of small controlled experiments in the mid 1990s [19] but did not continue their line of inquiry beyond this.
+Cameron [6] claimed some limited FTS success at the global American firm EDS (now HP), but did not continue his efforts either.
 Gupta has also written extensively about the promise of FTS or, more specifically, the 24-hour knowledge factory [20].

-During the past decade, some have claimed successful FTS practices, but on closer inspection, even though these projects were indeed dispersed, they did not practice the daily handoffs of FTS (e.g., [43]).
-We note that this is consistent with the authors' experience in industry: the FTS term is used loosely, and on closer inspection there is no-or very little-FTS.
-For example, contrary to myth, Indian offshore firms do little FTS [7].
+During the last decade some have claimed successful FTS practices but, on closer inspection, while these projects were indeed dispersed, they did not practice the daily hand-offs of FTS [e.g., 43].
+We note that this is consistent with the authors' experience in industry: the FTS term is used loosely and upon closer inspection there is no - or very little - FTS.
+For example, contrary to myth, Indian offshore firms do little FTS [8].

 In summary, in the ensuing decade since the much-publicized IBM FTS project, there has been little progress to address and understand the FTS challenge, either in the research literature or in practice.
-With limited progress in empirical field research, the FTS research literature has recently moved in another trajectory-mathematical modeling [26, 39, 41, 42].
-We will return to these models later in this paper.
+With limited progress in empirical field research, the FTS research literature has recently moved in another trajectory: mathematical modeling [28, 39, 41, 42].
+We will return to these models later in this article.

-As illustrated in Figures 2a and 2b, globally distributed configurations involve decomposing tasks and allocating them to multiple sites in a way that minimizes dependencies across sites [6, 21]: parallel work1 or development phase (we note that there are other considerations besides minimizing dependencies, such as location of expertise).
-For our own shorthand notation, we refer to these two configurations as "conventional global configurations."
-The key difference between FTS (Figure 2c) and conventional global configurations is that FTS focuses on daily handoffs from site to site, whereas the opposite is true for conventional global configurations, in which an attempt is made to reduce interdependencies and handoffs as much as possible.
+As illustrated in Figure 2a and 2b, globally distributed configurations involve decomposing tasks and allocating them to multiple sites in a way that minimizes dependencies across sites [7, 22]: parallel work1 or development phase (we note that there are other considerations besides minimizing dependencies, such as location of expertise).
+For our own shorthand notation we will refer to these two configurations as "conventional global configurations."
+The key difference between FTS (figure 2c) and conventional global configurations is that FTS focuses on daily hand-offs from site to site, whereas the opposite is true for conventional global configurations in which an attempt is made to reduce interdependencies and hand-offs as much as possible.